-Purechem Services ("Purechem"), CESTC's chemical blending division manufactures and sells both drilling fluid products and production chemicals.
+Purechem Services ("Purechem"), CESTC's drilling fluid and production chemical manufacturing division, designs, manufactures, and sells specialty drilling fluids for CESTC, as well as stimulation and production chemicals for operators.
 The Purechem manufacturing facility is located in Carlyle, Saskatchewan and commenced operations in Q1 2011.
 Purechem is a complimentary business to both CESTC's drilling fluids business and EQUAL's production hauling businesses in Canada.
 In the US, the Fluids Management division also produces and blends its own set of proprietary drilling fluid products which provides synergies and experience to Purechem.